Tagged: Firefly

 2. Submissions are accepted (a 2-3 paragraph proposal for the story and at least a two page writing sample if you are a new writer submitting to Pro Se)

-3. When the slots for the collection are all filled, a deadline for story completion will be set of approximately ninety days from the closing of the anthology.
+3. When the slots for the collection are all filled, a deadline will be set of approximately ninety days from the closing of the anthology.
 This will give writers time to complete their tales, artists time to do covers, etc.

 4. The book will be published within approximately 30 days following the passing of the deadline.